Colchester: 17th and 18th century

 The town saw the start of the Stour Valley riots of 1642, when the town house of John Lucas, 1st Baron Lucas of Shenfield was attacked by a large crowd.
 In 1648, during the Second English Civil War, a Royalist army led by Lord Goring entered the town.
 A pursuing Parliamentary army led by Thomas Fairfax and Henry Ireton surrounded the town for eleven and a half weeks, a period known as the Siege of Colchester.
 It started on 13 June.
 The Royalists surrendered in the late summer (on 27 August Lord Goring signed the surrender document in the Kings Head Inn) and Charles Lucas and George Lisle were executed in the grounds of Colchester Castle.
 A small obelisk marks the spot where they fell.

 Daniel Defoe mentions in A tour through England and Wales that the town lost 5259 people to the plague in 1665, "more in proportion than any of its neighbours, or than the city of London".
 By the time he wrote this in 1722, however, he estimated its population to be around 40,000 (including "out-villages").

 Between 1797 and 1815 Colchester was the HQ of the Army's Eastern District, had a garrison of up to 6,000, and played a main role in defence against a threatened French or Dutch invasion, At various times it was the base of such celebrated officers as Lord Cornwallis, Generals Sir James Craig and David Baird, and Captain William Napier.
 It was in a state of alarm during the invasion threat of 1803/4, a period well chronicled by the contemporary local author Jane Taylor.

 Victorian period

-Colchester is noted for its Victorian architecture.
-Significant landmarks include the Colchester Town Hall and the Jumbo Water Tower.
+Significant Victorian landmarks include Colchester Town Hall, the Jumbo Water Tower and the Albert Hall.

-In 1884, the city was struck by the Colchester earthquake, estimated to have been 4.7 on the Richter Scale causing extensive regional damage.
+In 1884, the area was struck by the Colchester earthquake, estimated to have been 4.7 on the Richter Scale causing extensive regional damage.

 The Paxman diesels business has been associated with Colchester since 1865 when James Noah Paxman founded a partnership with the brothers Henry and Charles Davey ('Davey, Paxman, and Davey') and opened the Standard Ironworks.
 In 1925, Paxman produced its first spring injection oil engine and joined the English Electric Diesel Group in 1966 – later becoming part of the GEC Group.
 Since the 1930s the Paxman company's main business has been the production of diesel engines.